mvn23/pyotgw/README.md

 ---
 ##### pyotgw.set_control_setpoint(_self_, setpoint, timeout=OTGW_DEFAULT_TIMEOUT)
 Set the control setpoint.
 The control setpoint is the target temperature for the water in the central heating system.
 This method will cause the OpenTherm Gateway to manipulate the control setpoint which is sent to the boiler.
 Set the control setpoint to `0` to pass along the value specified by the thermostat.
 This method supports the following arguments:
 - __setpoint__ The new control setpoint.
+- __timeout__ The timeout for the request.
+Defaults to OTGW_DEFAULT_TIMEOUT (3 seconds).

+Returns the newly accepted value, or `None` on failure.

+This method is a coroutine.

+---
+##### pyotgw.set_control_setpoint_2(_self_, setpoint, timeout=OTGW_DEFAULT_TIMEOUT)
+Set the control setpoint for central heating circuit 2.
+The control setpoint is the target temperature for the water in the central heating system.
+This method will cause the OpenTherm Gateway to manipulate the control setpoint which is sent to the boiler.
+Set the control setpoint to `0` to pass along the value specified by the thermostat.
+This method supports the following arguments:
+- __setpoint__ The new control setpoint.